corda/samples-java/Features/encumbrance-avatar/README.md

 This is a basic sample which shows how you can use encumbrance in Corda.
 For this sample, we will have an Avatar created on Corda.
 We will transfer this Avatar from one party to the other within a specified time limit.
-After this time window, the Avatar will be expired and you cannot transfer it to anyone.
+After this time window, the Avatar will be expired, and you cannot transfer it to anyone.

 Avatar state is locked up by the Expiry state which suggests that the Avatar will expire after a certain time, and cannot be transferred to anyone after that.